 - Division O

-you are welcome to organise your own symposium!
+you are welcome to organize your own symposium!

-If you now think you would like to organise such a symposium, but don't know how: don't worry, the experts of the working group "Young DPG" are happy to offer you their experience.
-Along the way, you will become familiar with the organisational issues of a scientific meeting with thousands of participants.
+If you now think you would like to organize such a symposium, but don't know how: don't worry, the experts of the working group "Young DPG" are happy to offer you their experience.
+Along the way, you will become familiar with the organizational issues of a scientific meeting with thousands of participants.

 This is your chance to implement a symposium you always wanted to attend!
 In addition, it is a chance to get in personal contact with leading scientists in the field at an early stage of your career.